Davidjmz12/NcLibrary/README.md

 the *Install the CDS API key* section of the [official guide](https://cds.climate.copernicus.eu/api-how-to).
 In case the URL or key of the guide file fails to appear, consider refreshing the page while ensuring that you are logged in.
-If the issue persists, you have the option to manually create the file and input the required data (your API key can be retrieved from your account information).

 Finally, we have to set the *R* environment.
 As the execution of Python code is essential, the R library *reticulate* is employed.
-Moreover, since we need to install some Python libraries, an independent *conda* environment will be created.
+An independent *conda* environment with the libraries needed will be created after using the following function.
 Please note that if this configuration has been completed previously, it may be skipped.

 ``` r
 set_reticulate()